-In order for JITS to provide intelligent feedback to the student the AI module relies on a collection of information: the problem statement, the problem specification, student's code, the established student model, the expert model, the JavaTM Parser, the syntactic_decision_tree, the semantic_decision_tree, the

-JavaTM Parse Tree, the output from the JavaTM compiler, and the result from the JavaTM runtime engine.
+In order for JITS to provide intelligent feedback to the student the AI module relies on a collection of the problem statement, the problem information: specification, student's code, the established student model, the expert model, the JavaTM Parser, the syntactic decision tree, the semantic decision tree, the JavaTM Parse Tree, the output from the JavaTM compiler, and the result from the JavaTM runtime engine.
 Obviously, based on the context, some of this information will not be available.
-The two decision trees (i.e., syntactic_decision_tree, and semantic_decision_tree) represent the strategic and judgmental knowledge for the specific programming problem currently being examined by the student [4].
+The two decision trees syntactic decision tree, semantic decision tree) and represent the strategic and judgmental knowledge for the specific programming problem currently being examined by the student [5].